dilsadunsal/HRPlanesv2-Data-Set/README.md

-# YOLO Weights of HRPlanesv2 Data Set
+# HRPlanesv2 Data Set - High Resolution Satellite Imagery for Aircraft Deteciton

+This repo contains the HRPlanesv2 dataset created to be used in [Dilsad Unsal's](https://www.linkedin.com/in/dilsad-unsal-b4a1101bb/) thesis, who completed his master's degree in ITU Satellite Communications program, and the YOLOv4 and YOLOv5 weights trained with this dataset.

 This repo contains weights of YOLOv5 and YOLOv4 models trained with HRPlanesv2 high resolution satellite imagery.